kalunga90/cybersecurity-learning/courses/cisco-introduction-to-cybersecurity.md

   ---------------------------------------------
-  3.4 Two Factor Authentication
+  3.4 Safeguarding your online privacy
   ---------------------------------------------
+    **Two Factor Authentication**
 Besides your username and password or PIN, two factor authentication requires a second token to verify your identity.
 This may be:
        * Physical object such as credit card, mobile phone or fob.
        * biometric scan (fingerprints or facial and voice recognition)
        * verification code sent via SMS or email.

       With phishing attacks, malware and social engineering, hackers can still pass through a two factor authentication login.

+     3.4.2 Open Authorization (OAuth)
+     Open standard protocol that allows you to use your credentials to access third-party applications without exposing your password.
+     In practice:
+         * You use your social media accounts to register to a website, application, email account without the need of your password.

+     3.4.3 Social sharing
+     Share as little as possible with personal data.
+     No date of birth, mobile phone number, email address, or working colleagues names...

+      3.4.4 Spoof protection
+      Forged or spoofed email can lead to massive data breach and irreversible reputation damage.

+      For public traded companies this means loss of credibility and stock price crash as information becomes public that there was data breach, clients' data theft, maybe IP theft, etc.
+      For individuals theft of personality to acquire credit, loans and steal money.